Motorola 6845: Linear framebuffers

-A solution is found in the Amstrad CPC, which combines the row address and character address to provide linear scanlines within a non-linear buffer.
-It maps row address RA0-RA2 to memory address MA11-MA13 and character address CA0-CA10 to memory address MA0-MA10.
-This has the advantages of easier programming for non-character display and easy smooth horizontal scrolling but can impede smooth vertical scrolling.

 Differences from the 6545

 Although overwhelmingly compatible, a number of small variations exist between the 6845 and 6545.

 The biggest difference is that the 6545 may be configured so that it has sole access to the address bus for video memory.
 Two additional registers are included for setting any address the CPU wishes to read and the chip alternates between outputting addresses for display generation and the display set for CPU access.

 Smaller changes are that the MOS Technology and one variation of the Rockwell 6545 lack interlaced output support and all 6545s include an optional address skew, which delays display enable for one character cycle if set.
 This second feature was incorporated into later variations of the Motorola 6845.
 The 6545 may be set to work in linear 14 bit mode using a status bit.
 On the 6845 the same thing requires adjustment of the character height.

 Tricks

 The 6845 reads the start address for its display once per frame.
 However, if the internal timing values on the chip are altered at the correct time it can be made to prepare for a new frame without ending the current one - creating a non-continuous break in generated addresses midway through the display.
 This is commonly used by demos and much more rarely games to provide one moving area of the display (usually the play field) and one static (usually a status display).

 Vertical scrolling appears constrained because only the character start address can be set and the row address is always zeroed at frame start, but by adjusting border times it is possible to shift the position the framebuffer is shown on the raster display for increments in between whole characters.
 With drawing of blank pixels at the screen edges, this can be made invisible to the user creating just the illusion of a smooth vertical scroll.